NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gorum - Moderate Curse.md

-**Moderate Curse** You've lost the glory of slaying a worthy opponent.
+You've lost the glory of slaying a worthy opponent.

 All of your weapon and unarmed attacks decrease their damage dice by one step, and all your attacks are nonlethal.